 \section{Biased Sampling}

-The archetypal recursive marginal likelihood estimator---from which both the RLR and DoS methods may be directly recovered---is that of biased sampling, introduced by \citet{var85} for finite-dimensional parameter spaces and extended to general sample spaces by \citet{gil88}.
-The basic premise of biased sampling is that one has available $m$ sets of $n_j$ iid draws, $\{\theta_i\}_j$, from a series of $w_j(\theta)$-weighted versions of a common, unknown measure, $F$; that is, The $W_j$ term here represents the normalization constant of the $j$-th weighted distribution, typically unknown.
-As \citet{var85} demonstrates, provided the drawn $\{\theta_i\}_j$ obey a certain graphical condition (discussed later) then there exists a unique non-parametric maximum likelihood estimator (NPMLE) for $F$, which as a by-product produces consistent estimates of all unknown $W_j$.
+The archetypal recursive marginal likelihood esti\-mator---from which both the RLR and DoS methods may be directly recovered---is that of biased sampling, introduced by \citet{var85} for finite-dimensional parameter spaces and extended to general sample spaces by \citet{gil88}.
+The basic premise of biased sampling is that one has available $m$ sets of $n_j$ i.i.d. draws, $\{\theta_i\}_j$, from a series of $w_j(\theta)$-weighted versions of a common, unknown measure, $F$, that is,

+The $W_j$ term here represents the normalization constant of the $j$th weighted distribution, typically unknown.
+As \citet{var85} demonstrates, provided the drawn $\{\theta_i\}_j$ obey a certain graphical condition (discussed later), then there exists a unique nonparametric maximum likelihood estimator (NPMLE) for $F$, which as a by-product produces consistent estimates of all unknown $W_j$.
 If the common measure, $F$, is in fact the parameter prior, $P_\theta$, then the choices $w_1(\theta) = 1$ and $w_m(\theta) = L(y|\theta)$ describe sampling from the prior and posterior, respectively.
 Hence, we switch to the notation $W_j = Z_j$ with $Z_1 = 1$ (for a proper prior) and $Z_m = Z$ for the above choices of $w_1$ and $w_m$.